igorriti/Fulvo/readmeEN.md

-# fulvo
+# Fulvo

-Fulvo is a round-oriented programming language.
+Fulvo is a football-oriented programming language.
 As the language is based on football, it works with fully football terms.

 ## How to use